How to pay income tax in Thailand

 Thailand uses a progressive income tax system.
 This means that how much you pay in taxes depends on how much you earn.
 The tax-paying threshold in the country is 150,000 Baht.
 So, if you are making less than this amount, you will be exempt from paying taxes in Thailand.
 However, make sure to check whether you are still required to pay taxes on your Thai income in your home country.

 If you earn over 150,000 Baht, you will need to pay tax in Thailand.
-Tax rates start at 5% and go up to 35% for earning over five million Baht in the country.
+Tax rates start at 5% and go up to 35% for earnings over five million Baht.

-• Expats making between one million to two million Baht are taxed at 25%.
+• expats making between one million and two million Baht are taxed at 25%;

 Certain deductions and tax exemptions are allowed when calculating your taxable income, so it is advisable to confer with an accountant in Thailand if you aren't on PAYE with a company and are required to file your own returns.
 Tax returns also need to be reported in Thai, so this will help you to overcome the language barrier.

-The collection of taxes is very common all over the world.
-So if you are planning to move and relocate to another country, make sure to know their taxation process before moving so it can help you decide better.
+Tax collection is very common all over the world.
+So, if you are planning to move to another country, make sure to know its taxation process before moving so you can make a better decision.

 How to file for taxes in Thailand as an expat